mic-he/learningNLP-y/README.md

 3) Name generation with RNNs

-4)Neural machine translation with attention
+4) Neural machine translation with attention